 We compare cloud-based data warehouses with traditional (read ‘on-premises’) ones on 5 important features to explain the growing popularity of cloud DWHs.
 In our data analytics consulting practice, we consider the chosen features as key criteria for recommending technology for designing and implementing a data warehouse.

 Based on the comparison results, cloud data warehouses are easier to scale and more cost-effective.
 An extra advantage is service availability and data warehouse security that a cloud provider promises.

-Now, let’s take the main features from the table above and look at 3 market leaders in data warehousing solutions: Microsoft Azure SQL Data Warehouse, Amazon Redshift, and Google BigQuery.
+Now, let’s take the main features from the table above and look at 3 market leaders in data warehousing solutions: Microsoft Azure Synapse Analytics, Amazon Redshift, and Google BigQuery.

 According to the comparison table, the leaders offer almost identical functionality: they are all highly scalable, available, and secure.
-This means that the final decision on what cloud provider to choose will strongly depend on architectural peculiarities that may make some cloud platform substantially better, brand preferences (maybe you already run a traditional data warehouse on Microsoft SQL Server and want to migrate to Microsoft Azure SQL Data Warehouse), and the pricing model.
+This means that the final decision on what cloud provider to choose will strongly depend on architectural peculiarities that may make some cloud platform substantially better, brand preferences (maybe you already run a traditional data warehouse on Microsoft SQL Server and want to migrate to Microsoft Azure Synapse Analytics), and the pricing model.

 Here, we share our experience on how to mitigate the common risks for both companies planning to deploy their cloud data warehouses from scratch and those planning to migrate from on-premises to the cloud.

 No company wishes to tolerate technologies that come along with their data warehouse just because they were an integral part of the cloud provider’s product kit.
 To avoid this unpleasant situation, you should:

 - Have a long-term strategy defined, and envisage all the components of your data analytics solution.